leo-buono/Engines-Assignment-1/README.md

 Left Click to select
 Drag on selected to move
 Drag scale sliders to scale object
-  -Right Click to confirm scale
+----Right Click to confirm scale
 Delete to delete selected object
 Rename objects by clicking in the name box in the top right
 Undo with Z, redo with R